Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis framework

-Hit position reconstruction starts with a search for multihit events.
-A multihit is defined to have more than one photon registered in a single calorimeter.
-Therefore multihit event candidates should have two distinct peaks in the lateral-shower-impact-distribution and are then identified using the TSpectrum algorithm~\cite{TSpectrum} implemented in \textsc{root}~\cite{ROOT}.
-The MC simulation estimated efficiencies for identifying multihit events are larger than \SI{70}{\percent} and \SI{90}{\percent} for Arm1 and Arm2, respectively~\cite{LHCfIJMPA}.
-Given the list of shower peak position candidates obtained above, the lateral distribution is fit to a Lorenzian function~\cite{Lednev} to obtain more precise estimates of shower peak positions, heights, and widths.
-In case of multihit events, two peaks are fit using superimposed Lorenzian functions.
-Conversely, single-hit events, not having two identifiable peaks, are correctly selected with an efficiency better than \SI{98}{\percent} for true single-photon events with energy greater than $\gev{100}$ for both Arm1 and Arm2.
+Hit position reconstruction starts with a search for multi-hit and single hit events.
+A multi-hit event is defined to have more than one photon registered in a single calorimeter.
+A single-hit event is defined to have a single hit in each of the two calorimeters in a given detector, Arm1 or Arm2.

+Therefore multi-hit event candidates should have two or more distinct peaks in the lateral-shower-impact-distribution of a given calorimeter and are then identified using the TSpectrum algorithm~\cite{TSpectrum} implemented in \textsc{root}~\cite{ROOT}.
+TSpectrum provided the basic functionality for peak-finding in a spectrum with a continuous background and statistical fluctuations.

+The MC simulation estimated efficiencies for identifying multi-hit events are larger than \SI{70}{\percent} and \SI{90}{\percent} for Arm1 and Arm2, respectively~\cite{LHCfIJMPA}.
+Given the list of shower peak position candidates that have been obtained above, the lateral distributions are fit to a Lorenzian function~\cite{Lednev} to obtain more precise estimates of the shower peak positions, heights, and widths.
+In the case of multi-hit events, two peaks are fit using superimposed Lorenzian functions.
+Multi-hit events with three or more peaks are rejected from the analysis.
+Conversely, single-hit events, not having two or more identifiable peaks in a single calorimeter but having a single hit in each calorimeter are correctly selected with an efficiency better than \SI{98}{\percent} for true single-photon events with energy greater than $\gev{100}$ for both Arm1 and Arm2.